-In early 2021, we launched our Alnylam P^5x25 strategy, which focuses on our planned transition to a top-tier biotech company, as measured by market capitalization, by the end of 2025.
-With Alnylam P^5x25, we aim to deliver transformative rare and prevalent disease medicines for patients around the world through sustainable innovation, while delivering exceptional financial performance.
+In early 2021, we launched our Alnylam P^5x25 strategy, which focuses on our planned transition to a top-tier biotech company by the end of 2025.
+With Alnylam P^5x25 , we aim to deliver transformative rare and prevalent disease medicines for patients around the world through sustainable innovation, while delivering exceptional financial performance.